-The following Table A. shows the results of our monitoring for the period from January 1, 2022 through December 31, 2022 (unless otherwise noted).
-Please note that only water parameters that had a detect are listed.
+The following Table A. shows the results of our monitoring for the period from January 1, 2023 through December 31, 2023 (unless otherwise noted).
 If you would like to see the other constituents that were tested for but did not have any detects, please contact us.